petruisfan/metascan-api-examples/README.md

 # metascan-api-examples
-Examples of using metascan engine api from different sources
+Examples of using metadefender cloud engine api from different sources